Mock data sets for the Eboss and DESI Lyman-$\alpha$ forest surveys: Mock generation

 \subsection{Adjusting mock parameters}

 To produce mocks with the desired properties, parameter tuning is performed for 5 values of the redshift, $\zt=1.8$, 2.2, 2.6, 3.0 and 3.6, and then interpolated for other values of $z$.
 At a given $\zt$, the mock parameters include $\agp(\zt)$, $\bgp(\zt)$ and $\cgp(\zt)$ that appear in Eq.~\ref{eq:FGPA} and the power spectrum, $P_s(k,\zt)$, of the field $\delta_S$ over the range $[0,2]$ $h$Mpc$^{-1}$.
 The values of these parameters are chosen to produce the desired values of the mean transmitted flux fraction $\Fbar(z)$, a 3d power spectrum that is a Kaiser power spectrum with bias parameters, $b_{\lyma}(z)$ and $\beta_{\lyma}(z)$, and a 1d flux power spectrum, $\Ponedf$, as measured by BOSS~\cite{Palanque+13}.
+We will see that the tuning procedure succeeds in producing physically reasonable mocks while not yielding exactly the target parameters and correlations.

 In practice, instead of targeting a value of $b_{\lyma}$ for each $z_t$ we target an effective bias, $b_{{\rm eff},\lyma}= b_{\lyma}(1+2\beta_{\lyma}/3+\beta_{\lyma}^2/5)^{1/2}$, which is proportional to the monopole of the correlation function~\cite{Hamilton91}.
 To choose the target values we analyzed the eBOSS DR16 data following the same procedure as Ref.~\cite{dMdB+20}.
 We found that the bias parameters are well fit by power laws $b_{{\rm eff},\lyma}(z)=0.183[(1+z)/3.3]^{3.47}$ and $\beta_{\lyma}(z)=1.76[(1+z)/3.3]^{-2.32}$ (Fig.~\ref{fig:b_lya} of Sect. \ref{sec::analraw}).
 We take these power laws as our targets.